sqrt2v/ejoy2d_js/README.md

  `go build ejoy2d_js

- ./ejoy2d.js  ./src/ejoy2d_js (pass the repo path to the program, to find the assets, js, html etc) `
+ ./ejoy2d.js  ./src/ejoy2d_js (pass the repo path to the program, to find the assets, js, html etc)`

+ then you can open browser

+ - localhost:9528/ex01.html
+ - localhost:9528/ex02.html
+ - localhost:9528/ex04.html
- -
+ - localhost:9528/ex05.html

+ all samle files are located in sample fold.

+ enjoy
+ feel free to contact me via email